SegiH/WTFIndexer-Legacy/README.md

            Fetchs all of the data from the database.
 Adding &FavoritesOnly will only return episodes where Favorites is selected

 ScrapeData: Invoked by WTF.php?ScrapeData
             Scrapes the Wikipedia page and loads the episode information into the database.
-            Add &AllRows (WTF.php?ScrapeData&AllRows) to load all episodes into the database.
-            When this is not provided, the only table that is scraped is the table for the current year.
+This can be used to update the database with the latest information.

-            This endpoint has logic that checks if an episode has been added already to prevent an episode from being added more than once.
+            This endpoint has logic that checks if an episode has been added already to prevent duplicate episodes from being added.

+            Once it finishes running, the page should remain blank.
+You will only see something on the page if a PHP error occurs.
 UpdateFavorite: Invoked by WTF.php?UpdateFavorite&EpisodeNumber&FavoriteValue=1
                  This will update the favorite status for a specific episode in the database.
                  You do not need to invoke this yourself.
 It will be called automatically by the database.

+UpdateIMDB: Invoked by WTF.php?UpdateIMDB?Name=SomeName&Link=https://imdb.com/name/nm0767242/
+            If the name has 1 or more single quotes (') in it add an extra single quote in front of each single quote so it looks like ''. his endpoint has logic that checks if a name has already been added to prevent duplicate names from being added.

+            To make it easier to add a persons' IMDB link, you can create a bookmarklet that you can click on in your browsers' toolbar to quickly add an IMDB URL.

+            Edit the JavaScript code below by changing https://www.yoursite.com to the URL where you are hosting this app and save it to a bookmarklet.
+Save the bookmark to your browser' toolbar.
+When you visit a persons' IMDB page, click on this bookmarklet to add the page.
+There is logic in place so you cannot add the same URL twice.
+If you try to add a URL after it has already been added, you will see the message "John Doe has already been added to the database".

+             javascript: String.prototype.replaceAll=function(find,replace){return this.replace(new RegExp(find,'g'),replace)};var name=document.querySelector(".itemprop").innerText;var URL=document.location.toString();URL=URL.substring(0,URL.lastIndexOf("/")+1);window.open("https://www.yoursite.com/WTF.php?UpdateIMDB&Name="+name.replaceAll("'","''")+"&Link="+URL,"_blank");event.preventDefault();